R3dy/TerminalAF/README.md

 ## Tmux
 1. A simple `brew install tmux` should do the trick
-2. Follow the [installation](https://github.com/tmux-plugins/tpm) instructions for setting up tpm
+2. Follow these [installation](https://github.com/tmux-plugins/tpm) instructions for setting up tpm
 3. Copy over the `tmux.conf` file from this repo to your `~/.config/tmux/` directory.
 Make sure to run `prefix` + `I` while in a tmux session to install the plugins.

 ## Neovim with NvChad
+1. Install neovim using `brew install noevim`
+2. Use this [one-liner](https://nvchad.com/docs/quickstart/install) to install NvChad which makes neovim extra awesome

+NvChad comes with a bunch of different vim themes, I'm using `gitub_dark`.
+You can pick a theme by pressing `leader` (Spacebar by default) + `t` and then `h`

 ## Nerd Font